vedantparasharr/rock-paper-scissors/README.md

 # Rock Paper Scissors Game

 A classic Rock Paper Scissors game built with vanilla JavaScript, HTML, and CSS.
-Play against the computer with an intuitive interface and multiple input options.
+Play against the computer with an intuitive interface and multiple input options

 ## Features